MichaelPNair/manga-mini-games/README.md

 * Improve style of webpage
 * Add animations to make games feel better
+* Move Wordle answers and color validation to a server to prevent it being visible in browser dev tools
 * Add ability to make players wait a day for the next game